SYCOINFOERNO/Virtual-Machine-Installation-for-Linux/README.md

 7) Next, change the data size
 8) Next, click on customize hardware
 9) Change the following
---> RAM size depending on your laptop or PC
---> And CPU Cores (I feel that 4 Cores is enough)
+--> RAM size depending on your laptop or PC  ( Example- if you have 16 Gb RAM then giev atleat 6-8Gb ram) --> And CPU Cores (I feel that 4 Cores is enough)
 10) Run the VMware of your OS.